 We become masters of time multi-tasking – we pick up the laundry while on our way up the stairs to fetch the glasses of water we know are next to the beds, and on our way down we also take coathangers for the next load of washing.
-We carry a million things in our minds and an endless mountain of worries and fears and hopes in our hearts.
+We carry a million things in our minds and an endless mountain of worries and fears and hopes in our hearts, of course keeping your hopes up is important, and that’s why having an abundance mindset is essential as this can help you to attract success to your life.
 We plan, schedule, arrange, break up arguments, model compromise and ensure – as best we can – a healthy and safe home environment – not forgetting the meals where we have to hide ‘green stubb’ as my toothless cherub has gone off any kinds of vegetables.
 So fun.
 When it comes to addiction issues, the rehab near me is where one can search for and get admitted to.

 At the end of the day we collapse onto the sofa, and if you’re lucky, you can just chill out.
 If you’re working from home or self-employed you can still be found working your way down the to-do list at 11, 12, 2am.
 The work never ends.
 A quick shower and to bed, and you’re up before the sun to do it all again.
 And yet the positives are such that you do it with a cheerful, and even sometimes a grateful, heart.

-You’ll recognise all these, because they’re not news, but maybe knowing a little of why they’re recommended will help!
+You’ll recognize all these, because they’re not news, but maybe knowing a little of why they’re recommended will help!

 A lack of sleep could hurt your body’s ability to regulate stress hormones, leading to high blood pressure.
 It also makes you cranky and makes even little things that much more stressful.
 1

 Being inactive is linked to high blood pressure; therefore increasing your activity levels should reduce your blood pressure.
 It’s also good for your mood, and your mental health, as well as your weight, so again – all good things linked to exercise, and that doesn’t have to be the gym either – a round of basketball in the park with the kids is exhausting, and along with team building and family time aspects, only has positives.
+Then, use a cbd roll on to relieve body pain.
 2

 Can’t get to the spa because, life, money, and kids don’t allow it?
 Even a little soak in warm water after the kids have gone to bed can help lower your blood pressure.
 In fact, a soak, candles, and meditative music can go a long way to soothing aching bones and a tired soul.
 If I owned my house I’d be replacing our teeny tiny bath in our teeny tiny bathroom with one of these double depth ones, because this mama could do with a good, long, hot bath!